brahmasky/splunk/exam.md

 - **\* matches anything in that specific directory path segment, whereas ... recurses through subdirectories as well.**
 - … matches anything in that specific directory path segment, whereas * recurses through subdirectories as well.

-Question #:37
+### Question #:37
 Which layers are involved in Splunk configuration file layering? (select all that apply)
-A. App context B. User context C. Global context
+- **App context**
+- **User context**
+- **Global context**
-D. Forwarder context
+- Forwarder context

-Question #:38
+### Question #:38
 What is the default character encoding used by Splunk during the input phase?
+- **UTF-8**
+- UTF-16
+- EBCDIC
-A. UTF-8  B. UTF-16  C. EBCDIC  D. ISO 8859
+- ISO 8859

-Question #:39
+### Question #:39
 Which option accurately describes the purpose of the HTTP Event Collector (HEC)?
-A. A token-based HTTP input that is secure and scalable and that requires the use of forwarders
+- A token-based HTTP input that is secure and scalable and that requires the use of forwarders
-B. A token-based HTTP input that is secure and scalable and that does not require the use of forwarders.
+- **A token-based HTTP input that is secure and scalable and that does not require the use of forwarders.**
-C. An agent-based HTTP input that is secure and scalable and that does not require the use of forwarders.
+- An agent-based HTTP input that is secure and scalable and that does not require the use of forwarders.
-D. A token-based HTTP input that is insecure and non-scalable and that does not require the use of forwarders.
+- A token-based HTTP input that is insecure and non-scalable and that does not require the use of forwarders.

-Question #:40
+### Question #:40
 What are the minimum required settings when creating a network input in Splunk?
+- **Protocol, port number**
-A. Protocol, port number B. Protocol, port, location C. Protocol, username, port
+- Protocol, port, location
+- Protocol, username, port
-D. Protocol, IP. port number
+- Protocol, IP. port number

 Question #:41
 Which of the following are methods for adding inputs in Splunk? (select all that apply)